 - Interagency Cooperation

 - Emergency Response Planning

 Alberta invests millions annually into FireSmart activities to help reduce the risk and potential damage caused by wildfires.
 Funding is made available to municipalities, communities, First Nations and Metis Settlements through the Forest Resource Improvement Association of Alberta (FRIAA) FireSmart Program, the Alberta Agriculture and Forestry FireSmart Community Grant Program, and Indigenous and Northern Affairs Canada (INAC).

-There are numerous resources available to people interested in learning more about FireSmart, including those interested in reducing the risk of wildfire to their home and neighbourhood.
+There are numerous resources available to people interested in learning more about FireSmart, including those interested in reducing the risk of wildfire to their home and neighborhood.
 Simple vegetation management tricks like thinning/pruning trees, replacing flammable vegetation with less-flammable varieties, and moving firewood away from a building can improve the likelihood of a home or business surviving a wildfire.

 Visit FireSmart Canada to learn more about becoming FireSmart!